tmr08c/tmr08c.github.io/content/blog/2023/02/extracting-2022-gratitude-entries/index.md

   (org-mode)
   (org-table-align))
 ```

-At some point in the development, I decided to put the results into an `org-mode` table and include the date of the entry.
-This resulted in copying ~30 lines of code from [last time I worked with org-mode dates](/2022/08/add-timestamps-to-org-files/#getting-dates).
-In addition to the extra code, working with an `org-mode` table with a lot of entries could be slow at times.
-Since reviewing my gratitude entries is mostly a chance to walk down memory lane, having the dates provide enough value as an anchor point of context that it was worth it.
-However, I&rsquo;m calling out the extra work here to say they may not be worth it for a lot of cases.

-`org-mode` date and timestamp management aside, there are two main aspects to the code: (1) the &ldquo;main&rdquo; function which finds the files and collects the entries, and (2) the `extract-gratitude-entries` function which uses `org-element` to extract my gratitude entries from an org file.
+There are two main aspects to the code:

+1. The "main" function, which finds the files and collects the entries.
+2. The `extract-gratitude-entries` function, which uses `org-element` to extract my gratitude entries from an org file.

 ### The main function